Character Flaws: Why They’re So Important to Your Story [With Examples]

 Giving Them a Character Arc

-Bigger flaws will often form part of a character arc.
+Bigger flaws will often form part of the character arc.
 We see the character overcome their difficulties – perhaps shaking off old, false beliefs about themself and the world, or truly conquering a character fault that was harmful to them and the people around them.
+Or in stories with a negative arc, we see those flaws overtake the protagonist, eventually leading to their downfall.

 Do Villains Have Character Flaws, Too?

-Villains certainly do have character flaws … in fact, arguably, they wouldn’t be villains in the first place if they weren’t quite deeply flawed.
+Villains absolutely have character flaws … in fact, arguably, they wouldn’t be villains in the first place if they weren’t quite deeply flawed.

 A villain can have all the same flaws as a hero – and these flaws could potentially lead to their downfall.
 They could be cocky, overconfident, prone to angry outbursts (that alienate their subordinates), and so on.